Jai-Sainii/Jai-Sainii/README.md

 Email Me 👉 ✉️ **jaisaini4a@gmail.com** For Collaboration/Project or Anything Else. 😊😊

-- 🔭 I’m currently working on Fully Functional and Deployment ready E-Commerce Website
+- 🔭 I’m currently working on Fully Functional and Deployment ready Websites.
-- 🌱 I’m currently learning Next.js and TypeScript
+- 🌱 I’m currently learning Next.js and TypeScript.

 ## 🌐 Socials: